-Oxford University is pleased to publish its third Annual Admissions Statistical Report.
-This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five years.
+Oxford University is pleased to publish its sixth Annual Admissions Statistical Report.
+This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five admissions years between 2018 and 2022.
 The statistics are broken down by domicile, nation and region of the UK, disadvantage, school type, gender, ethnicity and disability, and they are presented at University level and by course and college.
+We publish this Report to measure our progress and provide transparency about our processes.

 If you are a student considering applying to Oxford, a family member, or teacher with ideas about how we can reach more young people across the UK, please get in touch via ox.ac.uk/ask, as we would love to hear your thoughts.